cysouw/diathesis/text/c07_participle.md

   Er hat das Boot nach Korsika gesegelt.
 :::

-Likewise, almost all transitive verbs allow also for a *sein* Zustandspassiv (see [@sec:participles-sein-zustandspassiv] for the few exceptions).
+Likewise, almost all transitive verbs allow also for a *sein* Zustandspassiv (see [@sec:participles-sein-zustandspassiv] for only few exceptions).
 The effect is that a transitive verb like *schreiben* 'to write' can both be used with a *haben + Partizip* construction ("Perfect") and a *sein + Partizip* construction ("Passive").
 These are of course different diatheses, but the important point is that the lexical verb *schreiben* itself can be used both with *sein* and *haben*.

 ::: ex
 a.
 Er hat einen Brief geschrieben.